aswinsegu/apigeeselectivemigatetool/README.md

 This tool is used to selectively migrate Apigee entities from one organization to another organization.

-<br></br>

 ### Prerequisites

 Following are some prerequisites for Apigee Selective Migration Tool:

-1) Please make sure the environment in which this tool will run have [Node.js](https://nodejs.org/en/download/current/) v8.1.0 or above installed.
+1) [Node.js](https://nodejs.org/en/download/current/) v8.1.0 or above installed.

-2) If you plan to install this tool globally then please make sure that you have the permissions required to do so.
+2) Appropriate permissions to install the tool globally.

-3) Please note that the tool will write the exported data to the directory in which the tool is being used, so make sure you have write access to the current directory.
+3) Write access to the current directory.

-### Installation
+### Installation Steps

 Follow the below mentioned steps to install the tool